section-engineering-education/engineering-education/articles/understand-hashing-in-cryptography/index.md

 Here are the properties of a hash function.
 - **Deterministic** - The output will be the same for a given outcome.
-- **Not reversible** – A hash function can't be reversed back to the original password.
+- **Not reversible** – We can't reverse a hash function back to the original password.
 - **Collision resistant** – Two inputs do not result in the same output.
 - **Non-predictable** – A hash function randomly generates a unique hash value that is not predictable.
-- **Compression** – The hash function's output is much smaller than the size of the input.
+- **Compression** – The hash function's output is much smaller than the input size.

 Characteristics of a hash function
 - **Secure** – A hash function is irreversible.
 It is a one-way function.